mParticle/docs/src/pages/developers/dataplanning-api/index.md

 ### Authentication

-Calls to the Data Planning API are authenticate via mParticle access token, which are based on the [JSON Web Token](https://jwt.io/) standard.
+Calls to the Data Planning API are authenticated via mParticle access token, which are based on the [JSON Web Token](https://jwt.io/) standard.
 If you're using [one of the helper SDKs](#helper-sdks), this is taken care of for you.

 <aside>Contact your account representative or email support@mparticle.com to be issued a client ID and secret, which are used to generate a JWT.</aside>